Direct Cremation Guide

 Direct cremation, also referred to as a cremation without ceremony or an unattended funeral, is ideal for those who do not want a service or ceremony prior to the cremation.

 As a non-traditional funeral, there is no procession, so no requirement for costly extras such as a hearse or limousines, and no funeral service or ceremony at the crematorium.
-A direct cremation usually takes place without the attendance of any mourners.
+This means that direct cremation costs are usually lower than traditional funeral services, saving you a significant amount of money.
+This type of cremation usually takes place without the attendance of any mourners.

 The direct nature of this service means that there is no embalming and no opportunity to view the deceased.